sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 ![File System Relation Graph with Relation from File to Directory owners](./ttu-relgraph-2.png)

 This solves the permission problem but a problem remains, this approach creates no relation between the file and the directory themselves.
-The Relation Tuple only states that directory readers are file readers.
+The Relation Tuple only states that directory owners are also file readers.

 What we really want is to declare a relation between a file and directory and from that relation get to the set of directory owners, as shown in the following image: